cockroachdb/docs/v22.1/changefeed-examples.md

 <span class="version-tag">New in v22.1:</span> In this example, you'll set up changefeeds on two tables that have [column families](column-families.html).
 You'll use a single-node cluster sending changes to a webhook sink for this example, but you can use any [changefeed sink](changefeed-sinks.html) to work with tables that include column families.

-For more detail on a changefeed's output when targeting tables with column families, see [Tables with column families in changefeeds](use-changefeeds.html#changefeeds-on-tables-with-column-families).
+For more detail on a changefeed's output when targeting tables with column families, see [Changefeeds on tables with column families](use-changefeeds.html#changefeeds-on-tables-with-column-families).

 1. If you do not already have one, [request a trial {{ site.data.products.enterprise }} license](enterprise-licensing.html).